Introduction

 General Answer: Not Needed

 Generally, counties are not requiring ancillary documents when recording TODDs.
 See Statements by Home Abstract Corp and Thoroughbred Title Services.
-Several New York counties have updated their procedures to state that ancillary documents are not required for TODDs: Chautauqua County, Cortland County, Monroe County, Richmond County, and Suffolk County.
+Several New York counties have updated their procedures to state that ancillary documents are not required for TODDs: Chautauqua County, Cortland County, Jefferson County, Monroe County, Richmond County, and Suffolk County.

 N.B.
 Richmond county has given a tip to avoid recording ancillary documents.